webgpu/webgpufundamentals/webgpu/lessons/webgpu-importing-textures.md

   });
 ```

-To keep the data smaller we're going to use a indices like we covered in [the article on vertex buffers](webgpu-vertex-buffers.html).
+To keep the data smaller we're going to use indices like we covered in [the article on vertex buffers](webgpu-vertex-buffers.html).

 ```js
 -  const { vertexData, numVertices } = createFVertices();